 - Registering the standard invoice with Government, through Invoice Registration Portal (IRP), which will ensure the authenticity of invoices.

 In a quick overview, E-invoicing under GST is a mechanism being introduced to curb tax evasion and enable an invoicing standard in India.
-With the implementation of E-invoicing, the GST system shall be able to validate all the B2B transactions electronically and pre-populate the same in taxpayer’s GST return forms, as per the corresponding details.
+With the implementation of E-invoice generation, the GST system shall be able to validate all the B2B transactions electronically and pre-populate the same in taxpayer’s GST return forms, as per the corresponding details.

-Perks of GST E-invoicing system
+Perks of GST E-invoicing in India

 - Auto-Populated GST Anx 1, GST Anx 2 and GSTR 1 (for B2B invoices).